OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterFIR.rst

         This property has id ``1.2``.

+    .. _ocafilterfir_coefficients:

+    .. cpp:member:: OcaList<OcaFloat32> Coefficients

+        Array of FIR Coefficients.
+Number of entries shall be equal to the value of the **Order** property plus 1.

+        This property has id ``4.2``.

     .. _ocafilterfir_length:

     .. cpp:member:: OcaUint32 Length

         Length of the filter, in samples.
 Readonly.
-Value is set when SetCoefficients(...) method executes.

         This property has id ``4.1``.

-    .. _ocafilterfir_coefficients:

-    .. cpp:member:: OcaList<OcaFloat32> Coefficients

-        Array of FIR Coefficients.
-The size of the array (number of entries) is equal to the Order property plus 1.

-        This property has id ``4.2``.

     .. _ocafilterfir_samplerate:

     .. cpp:member:: OcaFrequency SampleRate

-        Sample rate inside the filter.
-We can't assume it's the same as the device input or output rate.
+        Sampling rate inside the filter.
+Note: This rate is not necessarily the same as the Device input or output sampling rate.

         This property has id ``4.3``.